braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/react_native/content_cards.md

 ### Control Content Card model properties

-Control cards include all of the 'base' properties, with a few _important_ differences.
+Control cards include all of the base properties, with a few _important_ differences.
 Most importantly:

 - The `isControl` property is _guaranteed_ to be `true`.
 - The `extras` property is _guaranteed_ to be empty.